torian12321/currencyfair/README.md

 After this, all the content on 'dist' folder should be ready to directly copy into the server.
 In that version, php is compiled into .html, and *.js *.css and *.html are minified

-**NOTE**

-Some times it will be necessary to change manifest.json settings before run the code.

 Styleguide